Lifetouch: Philanthropic partnerships

-The Lifetouch Memory Mission is an annual volunteer trip that provides humanitarian aid to underprivileged communities around the world.
+The Lifetouch Memory Mission was an annual volunteer trip that provided humanitarian aid to underprivileged communities around the world.
 Its first venture in 2000 was to war-ravaged Kosovo.
 Missions have since traveled to Appalachia, Jamaica, land of the Navajo, Haiti, Dominican Republic, and have assisted with Hurricane Katrina, floods in the Dakotas, fires in California, and tornadoes across the Midwest.
+Lifetouch completed its final Lifetouch Memory Mission in January 2024.

 Lifetouch and the National Center for Missing & Exploited Children (NCMEC) announced in 2004 a joint national effort to enhance child safety through the Lifetouch SmileSafe Kids program.
 Photo identification cards are produced free of charge for every school student Lifetouch photographs.
 Lifetouch maintains a 24/7 response team to provide images of missing children to NCMEC within minutes.
 To date, the card has been credited with the safe return of children in 23 states.

-Additional Lifetouch partners include the Canadian Centre for Child Protection, American Association of School Administrators, National Association of Elementary School Principals, National Association of Secondary School Principals, and National PTA.
+Additional Lifetouch partners include the Canadian Centre for Child Protection, American Association of School Administrators, National Association of Elementary School Principals, National Association of Secondary School Principals, National PTA. and the Pediatric Brain Tumor Foundation.